 Alpharetta is one of Atlanta's fastest growing suburbs with an estimated population in 2014 of over 80,000 residents.
-The growth and direction Alpharetta is moving provides a unique blend of small town feel from the past with the present direction of growth and sustainable lifestyles people are looking for.
-Historic Downtown Alpharetta has changed dramatically in the past few years with numerous restaurants and shops moving in with man more on their way, a farmers market on the weekends, food trucks, art festivals and the Taste of Alpharetta brings together all of the areas best restaurants to sample from some of the finest foods in Atlanta.
+The growth and direction Alpharetta is moving in provides a unique blend of small town feel from the past with the present direction of growth and sustainable lifestyles people are looking for.
+Historic Downtown Alpharetta has changed dramatically in the past few years with numerous restaurants and shops moving in with many more on their way, a farmers market on the weekends, food trucks, art festivals and the Taste of Alpharetta brings together all of the areas best restaurants to sample from some of the finest foods in Atlanta.
 The Historic Downtown area will soon be connected to Avalon through Thompson St with what looks to be a residential/retail mixed use plan.

-Alpharetta is also the "Technology City of the South" with over 900 technology companies in the greater Alpharetta area and they have helped make the local economy as strong as any other city in the area,
+Alpharetta is also the "Technology City of the South" with over 900 technology companies in the greater Alpharetta area and they have helped make the local economy as strong as any other city in the area.

 Alpharetta Relocation Resources

 If you are new to Alpharetta, welcome!
 If you are a current resident, the list below reflects service providers and resources for you as a homeowner with contact information for your convenience.
 If you have any questions, suggestions or need information that you do not see below, please feel free to call us at 404.630.3187 or fill out the contact form at the bottom of the page.

 Post Office Locations